THE HUMAN FACTOR

 Further, interrogating our notions of what constitutes expertise or valuable modes of knowing or doing means broadening our sense of the forms that “solutions” might take.
 This goes for academic scholarship itself: We must expand our sense of what it can look like.
 I’m heartened by moves in the social sciences, for instance, to increasingly recognize non-text-based work — film, for example — on an equal footing with articles or dissertations, and again by new digital humanities initiatives right here at MIT, that bring together humanistic and coding expertise to tackle research problems.

-Too often these days, including at MIT, the social sciences and humanities are considered secondary to technical fields.
+Too often these days, including at MIT, the humanistic fileds (the social sciences, arts, and humanities) are considered secondary to technical fields.
 I have seen that throughout my years at the Institute, experiencing it firsthand as an undergraduate (in Course 17, political science) and as a graduate student (in the HASTS program).
 Now, as a faculty member, I hear from my students that this perception persists.
-But multidisciplinary approaches — which, as President Reif says, are essential for solving today's major issues — will require a profound commitment to flattening the hierarchy between different forms of knowledge and ways of knowing.
+Multidisciplinary approaches — which, as President Reif says, are essential for solving today's major issues — will require a profound commitment to flattening the hierarchy between different forms of knowledge and ways of knowing.

 The Human Factor Series

-Research on the human dimensions of global challenges
+Humanistic research on the societal dimensions of global challenges

 Detail, Wax Cloth Shop